dask/dask/docs/source/install.rst

          conda install dask-core

-      This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) ``python -m pip install dask`` below.
+      This will install a minimal set of dependencies required to run Dask similar to (but not exactly the same as) ``python -m pip install dask``.

    .. tab-item:: Pip